Social Business Bites - Curated by Des Walsh

 Is your Twitter account unmanageable?

-Do you want to clean up
+Do you want to clean up your followers and profile?

 A well-managed Twitter account improves your branding and helps you engage with your audience.